+We are not currently generating any product revenues and we expect that we will not generate significant product revenues for the foreseeable future, if at all.
 As a development stage company engaged in conducting development and clinical testing activities, we expect to generate significant operating losses for the foreseeable future.
-We are not currently generating any product revenues and we expected that we will not generate significant product revenues for the foreseeable future, if at all.
 We expect to incur significant increasing operating losses over the next several years.
 To achieve profitable operations, we, either alone or with others, must successfully develop and obtain regulatory approval for marketing our products.
 We cannot assure you that we will:

-- enter into potentially necessary collaborative arrangements with third parties; - -- successfully complete preclinical or clinical trials; - obtain required regulatory approvals; - -- successfully develop, manufacture and market product candidates; or - -- generate additional revenues or profitability.
+- enter into potentially necessary collaborative arrangements with third parties; - -- successfully complete preclinical or clinical trials; - -- obtain required regulatory approvals; - -- successfully develop, manufacture and market product candidates; or - -- generate additional revenues or profitability.

-If we fail to achieve any of the above goals, our business, financial condition and results of operations will be materially adversely affected.
+If we fail to achieve any of the above goals, we will continue to incur loss from operations and may not be able to continue our operations.